ICHEC/qpcc/lecture-02/from-bits-to-qubits.md

-So this is a really important property of measurement.
-It collapses, superpositions.
+So this is a really important property of quantum measurement.
+It collapses superpositions.
 So we saw that the plus state is an equal superposition of zero and one, and this superposition is collapsed into one of the two states.
 So measurement changes states and it changes into one of the two states that we are measuring for.
-Another point is we don't get the same eight come every time and there is a probability associated each outcome
+Another point is taht we don't get the same result every time.
+There is a probability associated to each outcome.

 ## Quantum Gates and Operations

-Now let as look at Quantum Gates, the equivalent of Classical gates in the Quantum regime, we'll first start with a set of fundamental gates and then compare the features of Quantum Gates in comparison to Classical gates
+Now let as look at Quantum Gates, the equivalent of Classical Gates in the quantum regime.
+We'll first start with a set of fundamental gates and then compare the features of Quantum Gates in comparison to Classical Gates.

 ### The X Gate